 Reichstag building is the seat of German Parliament (Bundestag) and it can be visited for free, only registration is required at least a day in advance online.
 Best to spend the afternoon or evening visiting the building with its famous glass dome, where I took the below picture at sunset.

 Hackescher Höfe is a complex of 8 interconnected courtyards, designed in Art Nouveau and filled with small boutiques and galleries.
 But also a cinema, a theater and a even a yoga studio.

-Mitte is the home also of the Kulturforum, of Berlin Dom and of unique Museum Island – a must – even just for sightseeing.
+In Bebelplatz you can admire Hedwig Cathedral and the Humboldt University, attend a concert at State Opera Unter den Linden, go the rooftop of the Hotel de Rome, or reach Berlin Dom and unique Museum Island – a must – even just for sightseeing.

 The Berlin concert hall (Konzerthaus) is located at the historic square called Gendarmenmarkt and is flanked in perfect symmetry by the French Cathedral (Französischer Dom) and the German Cathedral (Deutscher Dom).